Swagera/GoogleWordScrapper/README.md

 ## Bugs to fix
 * Possibility of choosing dates that excess 90 days period
-* No validation of chosen number of pages
 * Headless mode throws an error

 ## TODO list